RallyTools/Perforce-To-Rally-Connector/README.md

 ##### Install Ruby and the Rally Connector to Perforce

-1. Install the Ruby programming language.
+1. Install the Ruby programming language (version 1.9.2 or greater).
 Make sure the user running your Perforce server is given access to the Ruby installation.
-2. Install the 3 required Ruby Gems: builder, rally_api and httpclient by entering the following from a command window (answer yes to any questions about installing required dependencies):
+2. Install the 3 required Ruby GEMs: builder, rally_api and httpclient by entering the following from a command window (answer yes to any questions about installing required dependencies):
   * Command: gem install rally_api httpclient
 3. If you are using a proxy, add -p http://proxyhost:portnumber to the command line.
 4. Save the RallyConnectorForP4-x-x.zip file locally (on your machine) into the directory where you want to install the connector.
 Navigate to this install directory and extract the RallyConnectorForP4-x.x.zip file you just saved.